idossha/TI_SlowWave_SourceRecon/ICA/README.md

 - requires `Parallel Computing Toolbox`
 - removed thread count.
 Running one thread as a default

+In this case you will need to have all your .set files in the same path.

 ---

 ### serial-ICA

 - Takes a path to a directory as an input an performs ICA in parallel based on the number of cores the machine has.
 - Trying to run 2 threads as a default.
 If fails reduced to one.

+In this case you will need to have all your .set files in the same path.

 ---